Difference Between PRM and CFA

 CFA® Level 2 Exam Passing rate is closer to 44%

-Once you successfully complete your PRM, the opportunities are plenty.
+Once you complete your PRM, the opportunities are plenty.
 You don’t need to worry about getting placed.
 Have a look at the opportunities available after you complete your PRM exam.
-This is a glance of the positions at which PRM students have been placed successfully after completing their PRM exam.
+This is a glance at the positions at which PRM students have been placed successfully after completing their PRM exam.

 For CFA, there are many opportunities.
-A recent survey by the CFA® Institute noted that the CFA® Charterholders are primarily working as Portfolio Managers (22%), Research Analysts (14%) and Chief Executives (7%)
+A recent survey by the CFA® Institute noted that the CFA® Charterholders are primarily working as Portfolio Managers (22%), Research Analysts (14%), and Chief Executives (7%)

 source – CFA® Institute